 - There are more than 1,400 local affiliates in the United States and more than 70 national organizations around the world.
 Together, we have helped 6.8 million people improve their living conditions since our founding in 1976.

 Asheville Area Habitat for Humanity was the first Habitat affiliate in North Carolina and has operated as an independent affiliate of the ecumenical Christian housing ministry Habitat for Humanity International since 1983.
 We welcome people of all faiths, ethnicities, creeds and backgrounds to our organization and communities, as we work to ensure that every Buncombe County family has a safe and decent home.

 Through our Tithe program, we build and improve places to call home in our local community and also around the world.

-- For every house we build in Buncombe County, we provide funds to build a house in one of five partner countries: Bangladesh, Egypt, Guatemala, Haiti and Malawi.
+- For every house we build in Buncombe County, we provide funds to build a house in one of four partner countries: Bangladesh, Guatemala, Haiti and Malawi.

-- In addition to supporting these five countries, we also contribute to Habitat’s new Orphans and Vulnerable Groups Fund.
+- In addition to supporting these four countries, we also contribute to Habitat’s Orphans and Vulnerable Groups Fund.